Vietnamese frigate Dinh Tien Hoang

-Đinh Tiên Hoàng (HQ-011) is the first Gepard-class frigate (Gepard 3.9 type) in the Vietnam People's Navy.
+Vietnam People's Navy Ship 011–Đinh Tiên Hoàng is the first Gepard-class frigate (Gepard 3.9 type) in the Vietnam People's Navy (VPN).
 The VPN contracted the Zelenodolsk shipyard in Russia to build the ship.

 Design and description

-Đinh Tiên Hoàng (HQ-011) is designed to perform search tasks, track and destroy floating target ships, air defense, anti-submarine (limited), escort, and patrol territorial waters and special areas with economic rights.
+Đinh Tiên Hoàng (Ship 011) is designed to perform search tasks, track and destroy floating target ships, air defense, anti-submarine (limited), escort, and patrol territorial waters and special areas with economic rights.
 The ship can enter combat independently or in squadrons, and is equipped with stealth technology, to present a minimum presence on enemy radar screens.

 Vietnam and Russia signed a contract on 12 May 2006 worth US$350 million to build two Gepard-class frigates designed by the Institute ZPKB in Zelenodolsk.